 The theory behind the practice is that the smoke attaches to the negative energy and as the smoke clears so does the negative energy.
 It is believed that the bad energy is then released into another dimension in order to shift and transform into something more positive.

-Smudging is recommended when you have just moved into a new home, experienced a lot of emotional upset or arguing within the space, when you are feeling depressed or unwell and when you have unwelcomed spirits.
+Cleansing using smoke from dried herbs is recommended when you have just moved into a new home, experienced a lot of emotional upset or arguing within the space, when you are feeling depressed or unwell and when you have unwelcomed spirits.

 - Make sure the area you are cleansing is well ventilated.
 Keep all the room doors in the house open and even a few windows.